hitorifurukawa/proot-distro-mods/README.md

 # Introduction:
-This repository provides detailed tutorials for using the proot-distro utility and provide modifications for the proot-distro utility.
+This repository provides detailed tutorials for using the proot-distro utility and provide modifications.

 ## Prerequisites of the project
 <details><strong><summary>Install requirements</strong></summary>